The ideal student part-time jobs give you plenty of time to balance university and social life.

 Negotiating is essential for this.
 Again, Fiverr and Upwork are great places to look for freelance work.

-Outside of this, you can approach your student centre — which might be looking to revamp its website, too.
+Fiverr and Upwork are great places to start looking for gigs, but you can also approach your student centre — which might be looking to revamp its website, too.